intel-analytics/BigDL-2.x/zoo/src/main/scala/com/intel/analytics/zoo/pipeline/inference/inference.md

 ## Overview

 Inference is a package in Analytics Zoo aiming to provide high level APIs to speed-up development.
-It allows user to combine the power of Analytics Zoo, Tensorflow and Caffe.
+It allows user to conveniently use pre-trained models from Analytics Zoo, Tensorflow and Caffe.
 Inference provides multiple Scala interfaces.

-###Highlights
+### Highlights

 1. Easy-to-use APIs for loading and prediction with deep learning models of Analytics Zoo, Caffe, Tensorflow.

-2. Support transformation of various input data type.
+2. Support transformation of various input data type, thus supporting future prediction tasks.

 ## Primary APIs